Financial Resolutions for 2018

 2. Making a new Will or Updating an existing Will.

-This is an important aspect of your Lifetime Financial Plan that is often overlooked.
+This is an important aspect of your Lifestyle Financial Plan that is often overlooked.
 A Will allows you to take control over your assets and to plan how they can benefit you during your lifetime and ultimately how they can be transferred to your children and next of kin in the tax efficient way possible.

 This also gives you the opportunity to evaluate whether you need to put Enduring Power Attorney, sometimes referred to as a Living Will, in place.